adtrace/adtrace_sdk_flutter/README.md

 ```

 **Note**: If you are using Visual Studio Code to develop your app, upon editing `pubspec.yaml`, it will automatically run this command, so you don't need to run it manually.

+### <a id="qs-adtrace-project-settings"></a>AdTrace project settings

+Once the AdTrace SDK has been added to your app, certain tweaks are going to be performed so that the AdTrace SDK can work properly.
+Below you can find a description of every additional thing that the AdTrace SDK performs after you've added it to your app and what needs to be done by you in order for AdTrace SDK to work properly.

 ### <a id="qs-gps"></a>[Android] Add Google Play Services